Quantum adiabatic machine learning with zooming: QAML-Z Algorithm

+Quantum annealing yields a distribution of excited states, allowing the construction of a stronger classifier than one based purely on ground state results.
+We take the supremum over the set of excited states' background rejection values for each efficiency in the receiver operating characteristic (ROC) curve according to a validation set of equal size to the training set.

-As an application of QAML-Z, we revisited the Higgs optimization problem.\supercite{nature} We implemented the QAML-Z algorithm on the programmable quantum annealer at the University of Southern California built by D-Wave Systems, Inc.\supercite{dwave} Because the D-Wave 2X architecture is not fully connected, we modified the Ising model to encourage sparsity for minor embedding on the D-Wave machine.
-In the augmentation scheme defined above, we set an offset of $A=3$ and a step size of $\delta = 0.0075$.
+In the experimental demonstration of the algorithm, we set an offset of $A=3$ and a step size of $\delta = 0.0075$.
 Additionally, we set the zoom parameter $b = \frac{1}{2}$ to perform a binary search over the real numbers.
-The weights of cross-terms in the $J$ matrix were pruned, keeping only the largest 5\% of weights nonzero.
-Additionally, (polynomial-time) variable-fixing procedures in the D-Wave API were used to reduce the size of the Ising model encoded on the annealer.
-As in the original paper,\supercite{nature} each annealing consisted of averaging multiple gauges\supercite{job2018test} and excited states, where the number of gauges, number of excited states and chain strength\supercite{chains} are decayed monotonically with each iteration.
-Due to the definition of $\sigma(t)$, the marginal impact of each iteration follows an exponential decay, and thus QAML-Z was trained for only 8 iterations.
+Due to the definition of $\sigma(t)$, the marginal impact of each iteration follows an exponential decay.
+Thus, QAML-Z was trained for only 8 iterations.